Foxes: What threat to health do they pose?

-The fox strain of mange (Sarcoptes scabiei var. canis) can be transmitted to humans but cannot persist, so people infected develop a rash that naturally dies away in a few weeks.
+The fox strain of mange (Sarcoptes scabiei var. canis) can be transmitted to humans but cannot persist, so people infected develop a rash that naturally resolves in a few weeks.
 The chances of infection increase with the degree of contact so it is not advisable to handle mangy foxes without protection.

 A fox bite is painful but offers less potential for infection than a domestic cat bite or scratch.
 Unless you are a wildlife rescuer fox bites are rare.
 However, it is always wise to seek antibiotic treatment for any animal bite, plus vaccination against tetanus.

 The most likely reason for a fox to enter your garden is in search of food so one of the best ways to protect yourself is to remove the attraction.
 This means: